Pistoletto Politico at Luxembourg & Dayan

 The show gives the viewer an interesting concept to reflect upon, quite literally, and provides an exciting introduction to the works of Michelangelo Pistoletto before the opening of his major retrospective at the Musée du Louvre, Paris, in April.

-Pistoletto Politico is on at Luxembourg & Dayan until 12th April 2013.
-For further information, visit here.
+Pistoletto Politico is at Luxembourg & Dayan until 12th April 2013.
+For further information visit the gallery’s website here.